 The code above uses the Umbraco ModelsBuilder.
 The

-Home type was generated based on a document-type within the CMS.
+Home model was generated by the model builder based on a document-type called 'Home' within the CMS.

 Settings Page Pattern

 An alternative approach to storing settings on the homepage is to create a document-type specifically used for storing global settings.
 The settings page is usually located outside of the website hierarchy as a child of the root node.
-Which could also be referred to as a sibling of the homepage.
-The Umbraco content-tree in this pattern would look like this:
+In terms of relationships, this could also be referred to as a sibling of the homepage.
+The Umbraco content-tree structure in this pattern would look like this:

 - Page 1